G.A.S. Victorian Sterling Gilt & Plique-à-Jour Enameled Cherub Pin

 "Plique-à-Jour" is a French term that means "braid letting in daylight".
 The term refers to the technique in which enamel is applied in cells, similar to cloisonné, but with no backing.
 This allows light to shine through the transparent or translucent enamel and form a beautiful stained glass like appearance.

 This unusual plique-à-jour pin from the Victorian (ca1888) era is a wonderful example of Georg Adam Scheid's work!
-This wonderful piece is made of gilded sterling silver and depicts a lovely plique-à-jour floral and enamel design.
+This lovely piece is made of gilded sterling silver and depicts a lovely plique-à-jour floral and enamel design.
 In the center of the piece is an enameled cherub with incredibly realistic detail.
 The cherub sits resting its chin in hand and has a soft expression on its face, gazing in the distance.
 Surrounding the cherub is an incredible plique-à-jour design with an array of vivid green, royal blue, and red enamel that resembles stained glass.
 Separating the rich colors are swirled wirework shapes that are crafted with fine milgrain detail.
 A gilded sterling border complete with delicate beadwork completes the lovely design.
 On the back of the piece is a simple rose gold bar pin and "c" catch.
 This detailed pin is a wonderful example of fine plique-à-jour work and would make a special addition to any collection!

 Measurements: The pin measures 1" tall, 3/4" wide, and slightly less than 1/16" thick.